 In the Site Editor, you can edit any template like the Home, Header, Footer, Archive, etc. You can play around with the styles settings like colors, typography and layout.

 The interesting part is that you can edit the style settings for individual blocks from the Editor.

-I was impressed with the Template Parts feature as it lets us create custom templates like header, footer, or a call to action (CTA).
+I was impressed with the Template Parts feature as it lets us create custom templates like a header, footer, or a call to action (CTA).

 Finally, I should mention a bit about the Block Patterns that you can access while creating or editing a post.
-Patterns are ready to use templates that you can customize as per need.
+Patterns are ready-to-use templates that you can customize as per need.

 There are patterns available under different categories like header, footer, pages, buttons, gallery, etc. Let your creativity go wild.

 Blockbase by Automattic is an experimental full-site editing theme.
 Once you activate Blockbase, you will notice the Site Editor tab which opens the full-site editor.

 You can edit different templates with the help of the site editor, including, the Index template, Front Page template, Singular template, 404-page template, and Search page template.

 You can change the complete layout of the post or page by editing the Singular template.
 There are useful dynamic elements to play around with like Post Title, Post Content, Post Author, Post Date, etc.

 The best part is that you can add pre-defined block patterns to your pages and then further customize them according to your needs.